Emergency Care

 If you need care in an out-of-network hospital after your emergency (post-stabilization care), the hospital will call L.A.
 Care.

-Remember: Do not call 911 unless it is an emergency.
+Remember: Do not call 911 unless you reasonably believe you have a medical emergency.

 Get emergency care only for an emergency, not for routine care or a minor illness like a cold or sore throat.